Thenewchicken55/Thenewchicken55/README.md

 I was in charge of programming the [vision system](https://github.com/FRC-4121/4121-Vision) in **Python**, but I also helped design the main [drive train program](https://github.com/FRC-4121/2022-Robot-V2) in **Java**.
 This opportunity was considered a simulated work environment that taught me to have good teamwork and problem-solving skills since I had to work with the Mechanical and Electrical teams to design this robot from scratch.

+I joined a NASA robotics club later in college but the schedule was conflicted so that didn't go far.
+I also joined ZipCode club at the University of Akron where we gather together and program some projects together.
+See [Quantum Chess](https://github.com/ZipCode-UA/QuantumChess)
 ### Projects

 - Web Scraping application